XVGREEN/Console-Shader/README.md

 ### 🔄 Changing Shaders

- 1. Open the render function in the source code.
+ 1. Open main.cpp

- 2. Change the name of the shader function being used.

- 3. In this project, a “shader” is just a C/C++ function that calculates a character for a given coordinate and time.
+ 2. In the render function, change ...shaders::circle to any of the functions found in the shaders folder or your custom shader.

 ### 🛠️ How to Compile

  1. Open your terminal.